-Julie M. Zissimopoulos is an Assistant Professor in the Sol Price School of Public Policy.
-She serves as the Associate Director of the Leonard D. Schaeffer Center for Health Policy and Economics, one of the nation’s premier health policy research institutions.
-She co-directs the National Institute on Aging funded Resource Center for Minority Aging Research and is a network associate of the MacArthur Foundation Research Network on an Aging Society.
-She was previously an associate professor of research at the University of Southern California and prior to that, a senior economist at the RAND Corporation.
+Julie M. Zissimopoulos is an Associate Professor in the Sol Price School of Public Policy at the University of Southern California (USC).
+In addition to her faculty appointment, she serves as Vice Dean of Academic Affairs at the Price School, and is Director of Education and Training at the Leonard D. Schaeffer Center for Health Policy and Economics at USC, one of the nation’s premier health policy research institutions.
+She is also Co-Director of USC’s Resource Center for Minority Aging Research, funded by the National Institute on Aging, and a network associate of the MacArthur Foundation Research Network on an Aging Society.
+She was previously a senior economist at the RAND Corporation.
 She specializes in the economics of aging.
-Topics of special interest are cost of Alzheimer’s disease, savings and wealth, labor force behavior, financial and non-financial support between generations of family members and medical expenditures at older ages.
+Topics of special interest are savings and wealth, work at middle and older ages, financial and non-financial support between generations of family members and medical expenditures.
 Dr. Zissimopoulos’ research sponsors have included the National Institute on Aging and the Social Security Administration.
 She is a frequent speaker on the economics of aging and her work has been featured in the Los Angeles Times, on California Public Radio, PBS Newshour, and other media.
-Dr. Zissimopoulos received her B.A. summa cum laude from Boston College and a Ph.D. in economics from the University of California, Los Angeles.
+Dr. Zissimopoulos received her B.A. summa cum laude from Boston College, her M.A. degree in international affairs from Columbia University, and a Ph.D. in economics from the University of California, Los Angeles.

-Bryan Tysinger is Director of Simulation and Data for the Roybal Center for Health Policy Simulation.
+Bryan Tysinger is the Director of Simulation and Data for the Roybal Center for Health Policy Simulation.
 Mr. Tysinger holds a Master’s Degree in Policy Analysis from the Pardee RAND Graduate School and a B.S. in Applied Mathematics from Harvey Mudd College.
 He has been a research programmer and quantitative analyst at the Schaeffer Center since 2011, working primarily on microsimulation modeling.
 As Director of Simulation and Data, Mr. Tysinger oversees the technical development team, assesses the feasibility of new projects, and establishes priorities for development to support the Center’s goals.

-Karen Byrnes is the Project Manager for the Roybal Center for Health Policy.
+Karen Byrnes is the Project Manager for the Roybal Center for Health Policy Simulation.
 Her interests center on public-private partnerships and the interface between research, policy, and practice.
 Prior to joining the Roybal Center, Dr. Byrnes worked as the Manager of Global Giving and Business Development for TOMS Shoes.
 She has also held management positions with UCLA’s Center for HIV Identification Prevention and Treatment Services, Helen Keller International, and the County of San Diego.
 Dr. Byrnes received her Ph.D. in Public Health and M.P.P. from the University of California, Los Angeles and served as a Peace Corps Volunteer in Niger.

-Neeraj Sood is Director of Research at the Leonard D. Schaeffer Center for Health Policy and Economics and Associate Professor at the Titus Family Department of Clinical Pharmacy and Pharmaceutical Economics & Policy at the University of Southern California.
+Neeraj Sood, Ph.D., is Professor & Vice Dean for Research at the USC Sol Price School of Public Policy and Special Advisor to the Director at the Leonard D. Schaeffer Center for Health Policy & Economics.
 His prior work has focused on the economics of innovation, HIV/AIDS, health care financing, and global health.
 His research has been published in several peer-reviewed journals and books including leading journals in economics, medicine and health policy.
-He has testified frequently on health policy issues before state legislators and his work has also been featured in several media outlets including the New York Times, Washington Post, U.S. News and World Report, and Scientific American.
+He has testified frequently on health policy issues and his work has also been featured in several media outlets including the New York Times, Washington Post, U.S. News and World Report, and Scientific American.
 Dr. Sood was the finalist for the 16th and 21st Annual NIHCM Health Care Research Award, recognizing outstanding research in health policy.
 He was also the 2009 recipient of the Eugene Garfield Economic Impact Prize, recognizing outstanding research demonstrating how medical research impacts the economy.

 Duncan Ermini Leaf

-Duncan Ermini Leaf is a research programmer at the Leonard D. Schaeffer Center for Health Policy and Economics.
+Duncan Ermini Leaf is a Research Programmer at the Leonard D. Schaeffer Center for Health Policy and Economics.
 His specialty areas include simulation and computational methods for statistical inference and learning.
 Dr. Leaf joined the Schaeffer Center in 2012 after finishing his M.S. and Ph.D. in Statistics at Purdue University.
 He also holds a B.A. in Computer Science from the University of Nevada, Las Vegas.
 His work is focused on general improvements to the Roybal Center’s simulation models and analyses supporting specific simulation projects.
 Recent projects include adapting the Future Elderly Model to simulate health outcomes in Los Angeles County, exploring the effects of palliative care interventions on medical costs and quality of life, and simulating the effects of an early-childhood education intervention through later life.